kalpandemanjushri12/kalpandemanjushri12/README.md

 <h3 align="left"></h3>
 <p align="left">
 </p>
-🌱 I’m currently learning **Python for data manipulation and analysis of large datasets**
+🌱 I’m currently learning
+1. Python for data manipulation and analysis of large datasets.
+2. Nextflow for pipeline development, which is emerging as the future of bioinformatics due to its scalability, reproducibility, and ease of integration with various computational resources.
 <h3 align="left"></h3>
 <p align="left">
 </p>